 - Sunday Morning Programming – Every morning at 11 am the Mid-High Group meets to explore Unitarian Universalism, ethics, spiritual practices, and how a community functions.

-- Coming of Age – Each spring we offer Coming of Age classes to our eighth graders as they prepare for high school and a bigger role in our faith community.
+- Coming of Age – Each spring we offer Coming of Age classes to our eighth graders as they prepare for high school.
 Students learn more about Unitarian Universalism and themselves as they prepare “This I Believe” statements and lead a service for the entire congregation.

 La Amikoj – High School

 - Sunday Morning Programming – Adult youth advisers partner with youth to lead curricula that is relevant to youth and that touches each aspect of the web of youth ministry stated above.

 - Youth Cons – Weekend long conferences/events designed for youth.
 Youth from different UU churches in the Mountain Desert District join to worship, learn and to be together in fellowship.

 - Bridging Ceremony – Seniors in high school meet with Ministers and advisers to design a Sunday service that celebrates their entry into young adulthood.